szechyjs/kegbot-heroku/README.md

 1. Upload static files to S3 bucket `heroku run kegbot collectstatic`
 1. Visit site `heroku open` and finish initial configuration

+**Note:** Once the site is deployed you must register your outgoing email address with Postmark before emails will actually send.
+This can be done through the Postmark configuration page, accessible from the addons section of your deployed Heroku app.

 ## Upgrading

 To upgrade your server installation simply pull the latest version of this repo from github and push it to heroku.
 Provided no configuration changes are necessary just run the following command.

+**Note:** You can only use this upgrade path if you did not use the Deploy to Heroku button deployment option.
+If you used the Heroku Button the deployed repository will no longer track this repo.

         heroku run kegbot upgrade